nixworks/public/news/2006/05/26/README.md

 ##### Berlin
 ### [ In Berlin, Germany, Europe's largest train station, Berlin Hauptbahnhof, is opened by Chancellor Angela Merkel, Deutsche Bahn Chairman Hartmut Mehdorn and Industrial Commissioner of the European Union Gunter Verheugen.
 The station is the hub of routes from Stockholm to Rome and Paris to Moscow.
 1,200 trains will depart and arrive every day.
 The station is expected to have cost EUR800 million. ](/news/2006/05/26/in-berlin-germany-europe-s-largest-train-station-berlin-hauptbahnhof-is-opened-by-chancellor-angela-merkel-deutsche-bahn-chairman-hart.md)
-_Context: Angela Merkel, Berlin, Berlin Hauptbahnhof, Chancellor, Deutsche Bahn, European Union, German, Gunter Verheugen, Hartmut Mehdorn, Moscow, Paris, Rome, Italy, Stockholm, train station_
+_Context: Angela Merkel, Berlin, Berlin Hauptbahnhof, Chancellor, Deutsche Bahn, EU, Germany, Gunter Verheugen, Hartmut Mehdorn, Moscow, Paris, Rome, Italy, Stockholm, train station_

 ##### Australia
 ### [ Well-known Australian mountain climber Lincoln Hall is reported to have died on Mount Everest, but is later reported to be alive, having survived a night exposed near the summit of the mountain without oxygen. ](/news/2006/05/26/well-known-australian-mountain-climber-lincoln-hall-is-reported-to-have-died-on-mount-everest-but-is-later-reported-to-be-alive-having-su.md)